-In some cases, the agents can be injected directly into a lesion.
+In some cases, the drugs can be injected directly into a lesion.

-This is the use of the body's own immune system.
+This is the use of drugs to enhance the body's own immune system.
 They are used to increase or restore the body's natural defenses against cancer.
 Immunotherapy of KS is done with interferon.

 There are no current guidelines to prevent KS.